New King of Customer Service: Why Messaging Apps & Bots Are Killing Live Chat

 There’s a golden nugget in there.
 When you get a message from a WhatsApp group, you might respond in 10 seconds, 10 minutes, or even a few days later.

 The key here is removing the expectation of immediacy and setting the expectation of flexibility.
 This flexibility gives you the ability to move between a “live” conversation and one that’s spread out across hours and days.
-And then next week you can just pick up right where you left off.
+Then, next week, you can just pick up right where you left off.

 It lets marketers find a middle ground between the immediacy of a phone call or live chat and the permanence of an email and back again, all in a single conversation.